900johnnymendez/configure-ad/README.md

 </p>
 <p>
 Created two virtual machines, the Domain controller running Windows Server named dc-1 and Windows 10 Pro named client-1.
-Both VMs were created under the same virtual network (active-directory-VNET) and the username is labuser and password is Cyberlab123! for both VMs to login.</p>
+Both VMs were created under the same virtual network (Active-Directory-VNET) and the username is labuser and password is Cyberlab123! for both VMs to login.</p>
 <br />

 <p>